authgear/authgear-server/docs/specs/captcha.md

 To specify Captcha is required,

-1. Add `captcha.enabled=true` to the root of the flow configuration.
-2. Add `captcha.required=true` to the branches you want.
+1. Add `captcha.required=true` to the branches you want.

 For example,